St Michael's Catholic Grammar School: History

 The school was founded as St Michael's Convent in 1908 by the Sisters of the Poor Child Jesus and is now under their trusteeship.
 It was the first Roman Catholic school in Finchley since the Reformation.
 It was a small fee-paying school serving the parish.

 Under the Education Act 1944, in 1958, St Michael's became a voluntary aided grammar school to complement the all-boys Finchley Catholic Grammar School (now Finchley Catholic High School).
 When the Barnet LEA abolished the tripartite system, St Michael's did not turn comprehensive and has remained a grammar school to this day.

+In 2019, a new building was opened, containing additional classrooms, including science labs and a new library.